 Each railroad can use the pooled cars as if they were their own, which means they can reload a TTX car without having to route it back inefficiently to its owner.
 The additional capacity created by this higher utilization rate means that pooling reduces the need for railroads to spend scarce capital to sustain extra fleets of railcars.

-Pooled cars handle more loads with fewer railcars – our fleet saves railroads a quarter billion dollars in operational costs each year.
+Pooled cars handle more loads with fewer railcars – our fleet saves railroads $345 million in operational costs each year.

 TTX’s investments serve shippers’ needs across the network regardless of how those needs shift.